What is Biometric Authentication?

 How Paytia Uses This

-Paytia's PCI DSS Level 1 certified platform incorporates biometric authentication as part of its comprehensive security approach.
+Paytia's PCI DSS Level 1 certified platform incorporates biometric authentication as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.

 Frequently Asked Questions